masikol/kromsatel/README.md

 Input:

-* -1 (--reads-R1) -- a fastq file of forward reads.
+  -1 (--reads-R1) -- a fastq file of forward reads.
       The file may be gzipped.

-* -2 (--reads-R2) -- a fastq file of reverse reads.
+  -2 (--reads-R2) -- a fastq file of reverse reads.
       The file may be gzipped.

   -u (--reads-unpaired) -- a fastq file of unpaired reads.
       The file may be gzipped.
-      (TODO: Not supported yet)

 * -p (--primers) -- a CSV file of primer names and sequences.
-      This must be two-columns CSV file without header.
+      This file must be a two-column CSV file without header.

 * -r (--reference) -- a fasta file of reference sequence.